US to offer economic benefits for countries hosting migrants, shore up supply chains

 Biden, a Democrat, has grappled with record numbers of migrants crossing the southwest border, fueling criticism from Republicans and some Democratic mayors who say their cities are struggling to provide housing and food.

-Mayors of Chicago, Denver, Houston, New York and Los Angeles this week wrote to Biden seeking a meeting and more federal funding, faster access to work permits for migrants and improved coordination, according to a copy reviewed by Reuters.
+The mayors of Chicago and Denver met with senior Biden officials at the White House on Thursday after they sent a letter this week along with the mayors of Houston, New York and Los Angeles requesting federal funding and faster access to work permits for migrants, the Denver mayor's office said.

-Biden has sought to pair restrictive measures to deter illegal border crossings with new legal avenues to the U.S.
+Biden has sought to pair restrictive measures to deter illegal border crossings with new legal avenues to the United States.

-In mid-October, the administration resumed direct deportations to Venezuela that were stalled for years due to tensions between the two nations.
-At the same time, the U.S. admitted three Venezuelan families as refugees through a new migrant processing office in Colombia, the senior official said.
+The administration in mid-October resumed direct deportations to Venezuela that were stalled for years due to tensions between the two nations.
+At the same time, the United States admitted three Venezuelan families as refugees through a new migrant processing office in Colombia, one of the U.S.officials said.

 Because the families arrived through the U.S. refugee resettlement program, they will have a path to U.S. citizenship and receive other benefits not available for those crossing the border illegally, the official said.